ClaudioSOZ/python_showcase/README.md

 This repository contains a show-case of python scripts I developed for different purposes:

+GPM_download: A script to customized acumulated precipitation from the Global Precipitation Measurement (GPM) satellite product from a centralized location.

 Fig1_plot_PB_2D_COLORMESH.py: Plots the rate of error of geopotential height at Z500 (a fundamental field on mid-latitude meteorology) for all forecast lead times and initialization times to highlight validation times where errors are more likely to occur.
-This plot is the basis for the Predictability barriers idea, introduced in Sanchez et al. 2019 (in preparation)
+This plot is the basis for the Predictability barriers idea, introduced in Sanchez et al. 2019.

 output_models.py: Reads a database of location and intensity of forecasted tropical cyclones (TC), and outputs a chosen TC with a specific time format